s-gbz/grilborzer.github.io/_posts/2020-08-01-morning-pages-part-5.md

 I feel satisfied and ready to get on with the next task.

 **I want to** appreciate and grasp daily opportunities.
-I wrote about desires like "meeting spanish speaking people"/ " finding people to talk spanish to" and "instantly talking to woman I find attractive without hesitation".
+I wrote about desires like "meeting spanish speaking people" or "instantly talking to (attractive) women I see on the street".
 And you what's funny?
-I usually find opportunities the minute I write about these resolutions.
+**I usually find opportunities the minute I write about these resolutions**.
 I had just exited the train and finished writing as I saw a couple of (cute) girls passing by.
 Guess what, they spoke Spanish.